 Additionally, you may want to use a microphone stand with a boom arm to give you more flexibility in positioning the microphone.
 This can be especially useful if you need to move the microphone out of the way when you’re not singing or if you want to adjust the microphone’s position during a performance.

 Finally, you must do a sound check before you start playing to ensure that the microphone captures the vocals clearly and that there is no feedback or other issues.
 You may need to adjust the microphone’s position or settings on your mixer or audio interface to get the best possible sound.

 In summary, setting up a vocal microphone on your drumset requires careful consideration of the type of microphone, its position, and the use of additional accessories like pop filters.
 With the proper setup, you can capture clear and powerful vocals that stand out against the backdrop of your drumming.

 Drumset Vocal Microphone Choices

-- Headset microphone: Not for me.
-Technically, it is the perfect solution.
-You lose the ability to move to create dynamics.
-They can get misaligned on your head.
+I don’t like this.
+In theory, this is the perfect solution.
+But, you lose the ability to move to create dynamics.
+It can get misaligned on your head.
 The worst part is you are “always on”.
-I hated that.
+I never liked it.

-- Microphone on a straight stand beside you: Still not for me.
-It is easy to setup, then simply turn and sing.
+Not for me.
+It is easy to set up, then turn and sing.
 Turning your head is unnatural.